MRCGP & GP Training

 - Something about professionalism – your honesty, integrity, attitudes and the like.

 The electronic form provides reminders of the definitions of the competencies to make writing the report easier.
+See the CSR document in the DOWNLOADS section above for a more detailed look.

 - Highlight areas where the trainee has shown particular strengths